Lavesiime/lavesiime.github.io/guides/rsdkv4/xml/README.md

 </players>
 ```

 Every entry in this `players` class adds one entry to the selectable players on the dev menu.
 Of course, it is up to the scripts to proper implement this.
-Without script modifications, these extra character slots <!-- *shudders* --> will only appear as Knuckles & Tails in-game.
+Note that without extra script modifications, these extra character slots <!-- *shudders* --> will have no effect in-game.
 An example of it can be seen below

 <!-- I wanted to put Mario and Luigi or something like that but it was a bit too blunt so I went with this instead
      I wonder who the Sulky equivalent is here -->